lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Read the user guide & The user guide explains the functionality of the car, and how to operate it & - & -  \\
+    \textbf{1} & Read the user guide & The user guide explains the functionality of the car, and how to operate it & Not Implemented & FAIL  \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Usability 4}